Appeal Process (Real and Personal Property)

 Step 1: Informal Hearing

-These are conducted the end of April through early June of each year to discuss the property value or classification with a staff member of the Assessor's Office.
+Informal hearings are conducted from the end of April through early June each year to discuss the property value or classification with a staff member of the Assessor's Office.
 Complete instructions and contacts are printed on the Assessment Notices.

 If an agreement is not reached after speaking with the Assessor's Office then the taxpayer should follow through with Step 2.

 A note about valuation services: St. Charles County Assessor Scott Shipman warns property owners about paying valuation service companies to help them determine if their property is overvalued and/or to assist in the appeal process.
 Many valuation service companies buy public data and use information homeowners can access for free through the Assessor’s office.

 “The services they provide are inferior to the services our office provides, or what a homeowner can research on their own or discuss with our office at no cost,” Shipman says.
 “These companies do not perform due diligence, which bogs down the appeals process with inaccurate information and wastes time and taxpayer dollars.”

 Shipman says that in many cases, the information presented by these companies is usually of little relevance to the market value and is generated without considering important aspects such as the location and size of the property, architectural type and condition.
 Additionally, Shipman notes that representatives or tax agents performing appraisal or valuation analysis information must be certified or licensed in the state of Missouri, and offers to provide market value to contest assessments based on contingent fees are in violation of Uniform Standards of Professional Appraisal Practice.